jdromeiro/.NET-Developer-Questions/README.md

 **2. What is the difference between the _ref_ and the _out_ keywords?**
 Both ref and out indicate that a parameter is being passed by reference (as oppose to by value).
 The difference is that variables passed with _ref_ need to be initiated before passing, whereas variables declared with _out_ don’t.

-**3. What are the difference between read-only variables and constants?**
+**3. What is the difference between read-only variables and constants?**
 Read-only variables support reference- and value- types and are evaluated at runtime.
 Constants only support value-types and are evaluated at compile time.

 **4. What does the keyword volatile mean in C#?**